Everyone knows what “general” pain feels like. Nerve pain, however, tends to come with some extra “features,” for lack of a better term.

 In some cases, this might mean conservative treatments such as custom orthotics that remove excess weight from damaged nerves, or even our advanced laser therapy to help relieve pain and restore injured nerves.
 Aquaroll therapy may also be used to stimulate natural healing and pain relief responses within the feet and ankles.

 In some cases, especially with nerve compression, surgery may be needed to release a nerve.
-We will be sure to provide you full information on this procedure—if it is considered—to ensure you can make a treatment choice in full confidence.
+We will provide you with full information on this procedure—if it is considered—to ensure you can make a treatment choice in full confidence.

 Do not wait any longer than you need to if persistent foot or ankle pain has been plaguing you.
-Call our Lee’s Summit office at (816) 246-4222 to schedule an appointment.
+Call our Lee’s Summit office at (816) 246-4222 or fill out our contact form to schedule an appointment.